springwolf/springwolf.github.io/docs/quickstart.md

 springwolf.docket.servers.kafka.url=${kafka.bootstrap.servers:localhost:29092}
 ```

-*Make sure to change the value of `springwolf.docket.base-package` to the package containing your listeners, so that springwolf will automatically pick them up.*
+*Make sure to change the value of `springwolf.docket.base-package` to the package containing your listeners, so that Springwolf will automatically pick them up.*

 ## 3. View the docs
 Start the application and open the urls in your browser: